KnowPulse-KnowledgeBase/Germplasm-Search/index.md

 title: "How can I search for a germplasm on KnowPulse?"

 # Single Sentence purpose for this lesson.
-short-purpose: "This lesson will show you how to use the pedigree tool and linked phenotypic data to explore a specific cross in the field"
+short-purpose: "This lesson will show you how to use the pedigree tool and linked phenotypic data to explore a specific cross in the field."

 # Single-Sentence describing the researchers
 # who will be helped by this tutorial.
-who: "Pulse Crop Researchers focused on variation data."
+who: "Pulse Crop Researchers focused on variation data"

 # A comma-separated list of maintainers for this lesson.
 maintainers: "Lacey-Anne Sanderson, Ruobin Liu"